 Dr. Oby Nwabuzor is a first-generation Nigerian American leader working at the intersection of public health, real estate development, and systems innovation.

-She is the founder and principal of Envision Growth, a public health–driven real estate development firm dedicated to building healthy people and communities through intentional investment in the built environment.
-Her work integrates data, design, and development to drive projects that strengthen neighborhoods, expand economic opportunity, and improve health outcomes.
-As an emerging developer, she has led more than $4 million in new development across Wisconsin.
+She is the founder of Envision Growth, a public health–driven real estate development firm dedicated to building healthy people and communities through intentional investment in the built environment.
+As an emerging developer, she has led more than $4 million in real estate development, including an affordable housing initiative for early childhood educators.
+She also helped establish the Milwaukee’s Harambee Homeownership Initiative tax-increment district (TID), expanding access to homeownership in a historically disinvested neighborhood.

-Appointed in 2022 by the Governor of Wisconsin to the Public Health Council, she contributes to statewide health strategy and policy.
-She also serves on the boards of the Malaika Early Learning Center and the Neighborhood Improvement Development Corporation (NIDC) for the City of Milwaukee—reflecting her commitment to early childhood success and intentional neighborhood investment.
+Appointed by the Governor of Wisconsin to the Public Health Council and serving on the boards of Malaika Early Learning Center and the Neighborhood Improvement Development Corporation (NIDC), she continues to advance work grounded in health, housing, and human dignity.

-Her work has been recognized by the Milwaukee Business Journal (40 Under 40, Executives to Watch), Wisconsin Law Journal (Diversity in Business Award), UNCF (Milwaukee Mastermind), and the Medical College of Wisconsin (Underrepresented Scholar Award).
+Her work has been recognized by the Milwaukee Business Journal (40 Under 40, Executives to Watch), Wisconsin Law Journal (Diversity in Business Award), and UNCF (Milwaukee Mastermind), and she has also been honored by the Medical College of Wisconsin as an Underrepresented Scholar.
+Dr. Nwabuzor earned her undergraduate degree in Communication from UWM, an MBA in Business Strategy from Cardinal Stritch University, and a Doctor of Public Health (DrPH) in Applied Public Health Practice and Leadership from the Medical College of Wisconsin.